neckcen/femto-plugin/php/README.md

 ### php-emulate-femto
 By default the content of pages with the `php` flag is not processed any further.
-If you want to emulate the usual Femto behaviour (%variables% substitution, other plugins, markdown), then you need to set the `php-emulate-femto` flag.
+If you want to emulate the usual Femto behaviour, then you need to set the `php-emulate-femto` flag.

 This can have a significant impact on performances.